-A new virus called Tomato Fever has come to the public attention in Kerala, a few days after the death of a teen due to Shigella bacteria after eating shawarma roll in Kasaragod district.
-Kerala has reported 82 cases of Tomato Flu or Tomato fever in the Kollam district.
-Amid Covid’19, the new virus has raised fear as all the cases were reported from government hospitals.
-The Kerala Health care department is keeping a close eye on the situation.
+A new virus called Tomato Fever came to the public attention in Kerala in May 2022.
+Amid Covid19, the Tomato Fever virus has raised fear as all the cases were reported from government hospitals.
 Read along to know more about the fever.

 What is Tomato Fever?

-Tomato fever is an unknown fever affecting children under five years of age in the Kollam district of Kerala.
+Tomato fever is an unknown fever affecting mostly children.
 The disease mostly forms red coloured rashes and blisters on the child’s body and, thus, is named the tomato flu or the tomato fever.
 However, there is no clear knowledge if the condition is caused by viral fever or is a side effect of dengue or chikungunya infection.
-The condition was registered in Kerala and health officials have been instructed to take preventive measures against the disease.
+The condition was first registered in Kerala and health officials have been instructed to take preventive measures against the disease.

 What are the symptoms of Tomato Fever?

 The tomato fever symptoms observed in the children affected by the disease are rashes, red-coloured blisters, skin irritation, and dehydration.
 The patients also had a high fever, body ache, joint swellings, tiredness, stomach cramps, nausea, vomiting, diarrhoea, discolouration of several body parts, coughing, sneezing, and runny nose.
 The health care department is conducting more research regarding the cause and symptoms of the condition.